liviambmiranda/Governance_VBE_VE/Simulation_Model/README.md

 1.  **Network Setup**:

-    -   A network of members is initialized, where each member:
+    -   A network of members is initialised, where each member:
         -   Votes probabilistically (e.g., 80% chance of voting).
         -   Earns tokens as a reward for participation.
         -   Has unique tracking for token counts and voting behaviour.